 But why is that?
 Is it just another buzz that will eventually fade?
-In this case, the answer is no. In competitive, crowded markets the power shifts to the consumer, and whenever they wish to buy online, they can choose between at least two vendors who offer a similar assortment, similar prices, similar delivery options, and similar payment options.
+In this case, the answer is no. In competitive, crowded markets the power shifts to the consumer, and whenever they wish to buy online, they can choose from at least two vendors who offer a similar assortment, similar prices, similar delivery options, and similar payment options.

 The only remaining differentiator in a competitive landscape that lets businesses stand out in the minds of the shoppers, is their customer experience.